For CustomersFor Customers·5 min read·25 March 2026

 This is the feeling you're paying for.
 Walking in to a room that's been properly looked after.

-• Wiping kitchen surfaces, hob, and sink
+• Kitchen surfaces, hob and sink

 • Dusting accessible surfaces and skirting boards